kenchreai/kaa-data-entry/README.md

 # KAA Data Editor

-To promote other users to be admins, issue a POST request to the following url: `https://kenchreai-data-editor.herokuapp.com/api/admins/{{username}}` with your admin token in the request header `'x-access-token'`.
+To promote other users to be admins, issue a POST request to the following url: `https://kenchreai-data-editor.herokuapp.com/api/admins/` with your admin token in the request header `'x-access-token'` and the payload of `{ "username": <username_to_upgrade> }`

 To obtain your token, issue a POST request to `https://kenchreai-data-editor.herokuapp.com/api/token` with the JSON payload of:
 ```